texas-robocamp/texas-robocamp.github.io/tutorials/programming/simple_math_user_input.md

 permalink: simple_math_user_input.html
 ---

-Now let's move on to some simple math programs.

-Let's start by writing a program that converts a person's weight on earth to their weight on the moon.
+Let's write a program to convert a weight on earth a weight on the moon.
 An object that weighs 1.0 pounds on Earth would weigh 0.1654 pounds on the moon.

-In C++, we represent multiplication with the * symbol.
+In C++, multiplication is represented with the * symbol.

-This program, will ask the user of our program their weight, store that information, do the conversion, and then print their moon weight.
+This program will ask the user of our program their weight, store that information, do the conversion, and then print their moon weight.

-The easiest way to do this is to save all the numbers in the program as <b>variables</b>.
-Just like in math class, a variable is a letter or a word that stands for a number or a mathematical formula.
+To do this the program will save all the numbers it needs in <b>variables</b>.
+A variable is a letter or a word that stands for a number or a mathematical formula.

 For example, we can say: